 - 1) Youths of the housing and survey mapping unit have setup the Technical Training Resource Centre (TTRC) details are in section 1.7.3. - 2) Youths have been trained on mapping and planning of housing units.
 This initiative has evolved into a technical support unit, the Tameer Technical Centre (TTC).
 Details are in section 3.5. - 3) Youths of the mapping team have setup the "Peoples Mapping Centre" some details have been explained in section 1.7.3. - 4) A youth group has evolved as support organization linked to the Housing Savings and Loan program.
-The "Ujala Technical Centre" (UTC) based at TTRC in Orangi.
+The "Ujala Technical Centre" (UTC) based at TTRC in Orangi. - 5) A youth group of 4 members in Moach Goth, Keamari Town are being trained on housing to evolve in to an organization.

 Youth Saving Groups: 41 youths are now the members of the youth program, in Karachi, have organized their saving group.
 Rs.100/month is being saved, since around April '09.
 Total Rs.
-1,75,310 has been saved.
-There is motivation to use the savings as credit for undertaking training courses, since Mar'11 loans to 27 members have been provided.
+1,77,210 has been saved.
+There is motivation to use the savings as credit for undertaking training courses, since Mar'11 loans to 28 members have been provided.